wxyzjp123/VulATMHD/README.md

 # VulATMHD
 This paper has been submitted in the journal of Information and Software Technology (Revision).

+## Datasets

+The experiments are conducted on the following three publicly available datasets, for which we provide the corresponding download links or raw data in the `data/` directory:

+-   **BigVul**: Jiahao Fan, Yi Li, Shaohua Wang, and Tien N Nguyen.
+A C/C++ code vulnerability dataset with code changes and CVE summaries.
+In Proceedings of the 17th international conference on mining software repositories, pages 508–512, 2020.
+-   **Devign**: Yaqin Zhou, Shangqing Liu, Jingkai Siow, Xiaoning Du, and Yang Liu.
+Devign: Effective vulnerability identification by learning comprehensive program semantics via graph neural networks.
+Advances in neural information processing systems, 32, 2019.
+-   **Reveal**: Saikat Chakraborty, Rahul Krishna, Yangruibo Ding, and Baishakhi Ray.
+Deep learning based vulnerability detection: Are we there yet?
+IEEE Transactions on Software Engineering, 48(9):3280–3296, 2021.

 ## Environment Setup
 To successfully run the project, first clone this repository and access the main directory via the following command:
 ```